turingschool/curriculum/source/projects/contact_manager.markdown

 Before you play with displaying addresses, create a few of them manually in the console.

-* Open the `people_views_spec.rb`
+* Open the `person_view_spec.rb`
+* Wrap all the existing tests, including the `before` block in a `describe` block for phone numbers.
+* Create a new `describe` for the email addresses.
+* Create a `before` block within the new `describe` block that adds a couple of email addresses to the person and visits the person page.
-* Within the single person context, write a test named `"displays each of the email addresses"` that looks for a UL with LIs for each address.
+* Write a test that looks for LIs for each address.
 Try using this:

 ```ruby
 page.should have_selector('li', text: email_address.address)
 ```

 * Make sure the test *fails*.
-If it passes unexpectedly, make sure that your person has one or more email addresses.
-* Add a paragraph to the person's `show` template that renders a partial named `email_addresses` which, like `phone_numbers`, renders a UL with LIs for each `EmailAddress`
+* Add a paragraph to the person's `show` template that renders a list of `email_addresses`.

 Tests should be green here, so check in your changes.
 Then continue...

-* Add a new `describe` block to our `people_views_spec` which loads the `index` view
-* Write a test checking that the email addresses are displayed
-* Verify that it's *failing*
-* Render the partial `email_addresses` in the `index` template
-* Verify that it's passing

-Check in your changes.

 #### Create Email Address Link

-* Within the single person context, write a test named `"has an add email address link"` that looks for a link with ID `new_email_address`
+* Write a test named `"has an add email address link"` that looks for a link with ID `new_email_address`, clicks it, and verifies that it goes to the `new_email_address_path`
 * Verify that it *fails*
 * Add the link to the `show` page
 * Verify that it *passes*
-* Write a test that clicks the add email link, and make sure it goes to the `new_email_address_path`

 If everything passes, check in your changes.

 #### Email Address Creation Workflow

+* Write a test that clicks the link with the id `new_email_address`, fills in the form with an email address, clicks the submit button, and expects to be back on the person page with the new email address listed.
+* Make sure the test is failing.
+* Make the spec pending while we drop into a lower level and fix this
-Open up the email addresses controller specs
+* Open up the email addresses controller specs
-* change the `it "redirects to the created email_address"` spec so that it redirects to the person
+* change the `it "redirects to the created email_address"` spec so that it redirects to the email address's person.
+You'll need to create the related person.
 * see it fail
 * fix the controller
 * see the other specs fail
 * fix the specs
+* go back to the `person_view_spec` and remove the pending declaration
+* run the tests and see that it is still failing.
+When trying to create an email address, the form is failing to submit, because we haven't connected it to a person.
+* Make the failing spec pending
+* Update the test in `person_view_spec` that has the link to add new email addresses, and make sure that it expects the `current_url` to be the url containing the `person_id`.
+* Remove the pending declaration on the test that was failing, and see that it is *still* failing.
+* Go to the controller and pass the `person_id` to the new `EmailAddress`
+* Finally, the test passes.
+* Go ahead and hide the `person_id` in the form.

+Commit your changes.

 * now do the same for the update and destroy actions as well

 When you're green, check in your changes.

-#### Email Address Editing Workflow

-Try writing a similar test sequence to exercise the edit functionality:

-* Write a new `describe` block for the edit page
-* Visit that page
-* Change the value in the address field
-* Submit it
-* Verify that...
-** You get redirected to the person's show page
-** The page displays the edited address

-Make it green, then check it in.

-#### Email Address Deletion Workflow

-Then, finally, deletion:

-* In the `describe` block for the show page, write a test proving that there is a delete link for each email address
-* See it *fail*, then add the links to the partial and see it *pass*
-* Write a test showing that when you click the delete link you end up on the person's `show` page and the email address is gone.
-* See it *fail*, then make it *pass*

-When you're green, check it in.

 ### Ship it!